siglens/siglens/CONTRIBUTING.md

 - **CSG**: Columnar Segment file.
 This stores data for a single segment.
 - **PQMR**: Persistent Query Matched Results.
 - **PQS**: Persistent Query Service.
 This is used to cache results for frequent queries.
+- **QID**: Query ID.
+This is a unique identifier for a query, but gets reset to 0 after a restart.
 - **QSR**: Query Segment Request.
 Sometimes you'll see the plural: QSRs.
 - **TSG**: Time Series Gorilla-encoded.
 This file stores Gorilla-encoded time series data.
 - **TSO**: Time Series Offset.
 This file stores the offsets for time series data.